krr-up/latex-slides-template/README.md

 ## Building

-Before building this paper, the following packages need to be installed:
+Before building the slides, the following packages need to be installed:

 - [latexmk]
   (see [installation instructions](https://latextools.readthedocs.io/en/latest/install/))

-A [Makefile](Makefile) is provided to build the paper:
+A [Makefile](Makefile) is provided to build the slides:

 ```sh
 $ make